Birth Support

 Yes.
 Many families still desire a low-intervention, unmedicated birth even when induction is part of the plan.

-I support induction clients by helping you prepare for:
+We support induction clients by helping you prepare for:

-assisting you in reduce potentially unmedically necessary snowball of interventions
+reducing the potentially unmedically necessary snowball of interventions

 staying grounded in a hospital environment